-Cheapest car insurance in Alaska for a bad driving record
+Which company has the cheapest car insurance in Alaska for a bad driving record?

 Traffic infractions, accidents and DUIs wind up on your driving record, meaning you'll pay higher car insurance rates in addition to any fines assessed.
 While most violations only affect your insurance rates for a few years, a DUI may affect rates for a decade and never be removed from your record.